AgataMaria/CSNotes-missed-semester/CSNotes-L8.md

 When adding a dependency you can specify a version number of the app/package/library you're using in your program.
 However, this will mean you won't get updates, which may be beneficial (but then you don't risk unexpected changes).

 #### Semantic versioning
 Semantic versioning is an approach where, as a programmer, you give each of the numbers in the version number of your software a particlar meaning (numbers are separated by dots).
-There is a convention on when to increment the numbers - in a version number _1.0.8_ - 1 would be the major, 0 minor and 8 a patch version.
+There is a convention (major.minor.patch) for when to increment the numbers - in a version number _1.0.8_ - 1 would be the major, 0 minor and 8 a patch version.
 **major** version update - backwards imcompatible change (remove a function or rename it would be an example)
 **minor** version update - you are adding something to your library
 **patch** update - change you made is entirely backwards compatible - externally it's as if nothing has changed